Is the US Family Health Plan TRICARE?

 What about Emergency Care?

-For non-emergency medical conditions requiring prompt attention — such as an ear infection or a sprained ankle — call your PCP before seeking care.
+- Walk-in primary care – call your PCP before seeking care.
 Most PCP offices have evening or extended hours.

 Are all medical services covered?

-All TRICARE Prime benefits are covered, but some require prior authorization or have certain restrictions that are listed with the benefits chart in this packet.
+All TRICARE Prime benefits are covered, but some require prior authorization or have certain restrictions that are listed with the benefits chart.

 Where can I find a complete list of covered and non-covered benefits?